 We’ve already shared the benefits of a reserve study.
 Now, it’s time to look at the considerations that an HOA board needs to make before and during the reserve study company selection process.

-HOA boards can follow these steps to narrow down their options in a way that meets their needs:
+HOA boards can follow these steps to narrow down their options and help them make an informed choice:

-As with anything, it helps to get the opinion of others about a service provider before you hire them, to make sure that their reputation matches their sales pitch.
+As with anything, it helps to get the opinion of others about a service provider before you hire them.
+This gives you the opportunity to make sure that their reputation matches their sales pitch.
 Ask board members from neighboring communities what their experience has been with certain service providers, or ask them to recommend a company based on their experience.

 A reserve study company with a positive reputation is likely to exhibit the same performance over time.

 2. Consider experience

 When performing due diligence on a reserve study company, it’s important to find out how experienced their analysts are.
 A company is only as good as its employees and internal experts.